waltercai/pqo-opensource/README.md

 ## Establishing Output Directories
 We first wish to establish the output directories and sketch serialization directory paths.
-In order to set up the paths across all necessary source files, we provide an shell script:
+In order to set up the paths across all necessary source files, we provide a shell script:
 ~~~~
 ./set_output_dir.sh
 ~~~~